22 June 2021, Tuesday

 I had my vax day routine down — I would work till 6.30pm and book a free Gojek ride to the community centre.
 As I sat in the booth where I would receive my second dose of the Pfizer vaccine, the curtains that were closed for privacy kept billowing in my face.
 I let them distract me, pushing the heavy fabric away with my right arm as the jab was administered.
 This time, I felt the prick but the pain was still tolerable, and it vanished in a few seconds.

 At noon, Raph texted me that Stoned at the Nail Salon was out and I felt clairvoyant since it was the only song I singled out in my earlier diary entry.
-All day I resisted listening to the new release so I could savour it during my thirty minute wait after my jab, like a reward I had to earn.
-And so I watched the sky from the window panels on the high walls of the community centre as Lorde crooned, “Spend all the evenings you can with the people who raised you”.
+All day I resisted listening to the new release so I could savor it during my thirty-minute wait after my jab, like a reward I had to earn.
+And so I watched the sky from the window panels on the high walls of the community center as Lorde crooned, “Spend all the evenings you can with the people who raised you”.
 I wondered if the writer for DIRT related to this single.

 I wanted to be useful so I took a Gojek to the coffee shop where I would get dinner.
 The car that I was in smelled so delightful, I could not resist asking the driver which scent diffuser he was using.
 He took out the air freshener — a blackberry and cherry scent — and told me he had this conversation with many passengers.
 Some commented that his car smelled like grape Hi-Chew candy and others asked if it was his vape.